-Regular HVAC maintenance is essential for keeping your system safe, efficient, and long-lasting.
-Make sure you have a trained HVAC professional deal with all of your furnace and boiler maintenance.
+Because regular HVAC maintenance is essential for keeping your system safe, efficient, and long-lasting, be sure you have a trained HVAC professional deal with all of your system maintenance.
 Don’t forget to change your filters and check your carbon monoxide and smoke alarms!

 Sign up for our Home Maintenance Plan and start saving on HVAC, plumbing, and electrical service.